Yogi Ramsuratkumar

 just do it sloppy?

 Why not?
-Because when he puts a stone there, he's placing it for
+Because when he puts a stone there, he's placing it

-a letter from that man, and he calls himself with every other
+had a letter from that man, and he calls himself with every other

 word, "this old sinner, this old beggar."
-Well, if he's
+Well, if

-the world!.
+he changes the world!.

 He reminds me somewhat of Shirdi Sai Baba, who would go out on